passcod/nightlies/README.md

 1. When a request for the **repo database** comes in (i.e. when `pacman -Sy` is invoked), Nightlies checks its upstream (for Firefox Nightly, the Mozilla servers) for an update.
 If there is none, it happily returns the existing database file.
-If there is one, it quickly compiles a _new_ file with the new version number, and kicks off a generate process for the actual package.
+If there is one, it downloads and creates a new package as fast as it can, notably omitting any compression.

-2. When a request for the **package** comes in (i.e. when `pacman -S package` is invoked), Nightlies checks if the package version exists, and if it's not, whether there is a running generate process for it (or kicks one off).
-   In the first case, it simply serves it.
-In the second, it blocks until the process finishes and then returns with the brand new package.

-Nightlies generates uncompressed packages and databases _first_, so they're available quickly, then generates _maximally compressed_ files so further downloads are as efficient as possible.
+2. When that's done, a background process is kicked off to compress all files as much as it can and regenerate the repo metadata in consequence.

 ## How to self host